zannatus-saba/Financial-calculator-using-python/README.md

 # Financial-calculator-using-python

-I built a financial calculator to get the NPV of the following cashflows with a discount rate of 10%
+I built a financial calculator to get the NPV of the several cashflows with a discount rate of 10%

 I initialized pv to 0